2019 RoboBoat Judges

 Technical Design Report | Team Introduction Video

 MW in ancient Egyptian language means water.
 MW is a seasoned undergraduate team, based in Cairo, Egypt, representing the Military Technical College and specialized in building maritime autonomous systems, ASV and ROV.
 Loaded with thousands of years of ancient Egyptian legacy of ship building.
-Although 2019 was the first entry for MW, which was full of logistics issues, but got rewarded the rapid prototyping award.
-This year 2023, MW are much more into the challenge.
+In 2023 we got two rewards, Fifth Place- Autonomy challenge and Special Award – Resilience.
+We are looking forward to more successes in 2025.

 University of Michigan